BYU-TRG-Team/mqm-scorecard/README.md

 ### Database Configuration

-Ensure that the `DATABASE_URL` environment variable is either exported in the shell context or defined in a `.env` file in the repo root.
+Ensure that environment variables are either exported in the shell context or defined in a `.env` file in the repo root.

 **WARNING: This command will destroy and then create all tables.**